Easy Accessorizing to Give Your Home More Style

 You’ve probably heard a designer say that the most pleasing room to the eye is one that incorporates a variety of textures and finishes – and it’s true.
 In every room, you should try to include items that are shiny, flat, textured and natural.
 You should also vary the height and placement of accessories, layering some as you go along.

 My own home is very neutral, but it includes all of those characteristics so it’s interesting and comfortable.
-Here are some examples of how I’ve achieved that:
+Here are some examples of how I’ve added style with home accessories:

 • For bits of nature, I placed pieces of coral around my living room.